 Your car’s service manual is the key to keeping your vehicle in good repair.
 Written by the people who designed and built your car, it should show:

-- when the car’s replaceable parts might need to be changed
+- When the car’s replaceable parts might need changing.

 Watch out for dashboard messages